GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 Some Google Cloud services send events in a legacy event format that was defined prior to CloudEvents.
-The Functions Framework will convert these legacy events to an equivalent CloudEvents type, so your function will always receive a CloudEvent when it is sent an event from Google Cloud.
+The Functions Framework will convert these legacy events to an equivalent CloudEvents type, so your function will always receive a CloudEvent object when it is sent an event from Google Cloud.

 ## Error handling